-1993 – 1997: A group of photographers found an online home in the early days of consumer access to the internet.
-And it’s about my own journey to understand my artist-self.
+1993 – 1997: A group of photographers @technology’s crossroads found an online home in the early days of consumer access to the internet.
+Years after it wound down, I wrote this book to understand why my own journey to claim my artistic identity had been so important.

 One of the best parts of being online in the early 1990s was my involvement with the Fine Art Board (FAB) in AmericaOnline’s Photography Forum.
 Here was a group of photographer-artists who met to discuss and share and support in the style of a 19th century arts salon – we debated everything from the definitions of pornographic vs. erotic to what kind of music we listen to in the studio to the meaning of art.